Skip to main content

 • -80px top accounts for the sticky nav bar height

-This is a zero-cost approach at runtime.
-No requestAnimationFrame loops, no throttled scroll handlers.
-The browser's compositor thread handles intersection calculations natively.
+This costs basically nothing at runtime: no requestAnimationFrame loops, no throttled scroll handlers, just the browser's compositor thread doing the intersection math natively.

-Desktop and mobile need fundamentally different TOC patterns:
+Desktop and mobile want genuinely different TOC patterns:

 Desktop (lg+): A sticky sidebar pinned to the left of the article content.
-It stays visible as you scroll, showing your position at all times.
+It stays visible as you scroll, showing your position the whole way down.

 function DesktopToc({ headings, activeId }: TocProps) {